dtoczala/ibm-cloud-landing-page/README.md

 ## Security

 Security is something that you need to seriously consider when constructing cloud based applications and systems.
-IBM Bluemix offers a variety of Security services, but you need to make sure that your approach to security covers multiple levels from multiple perspectives.
+The IBM Cloud offers a variety of Security services, but you need to make sure that your approach to security covers multiple levels from multiple perspectives.

 #### References for Further Reading
 - [The top ten security articles you need to read](https://www.ibm.com/developerworks/security/library/se-top-security-articles-you-need-read/index.html) - We're sorry, a link to an article with more links.
 But good for general security awareness.

 ### IBM Cloud Identity & Access Management (IAM)

-You can manage users across the Bluemix platform and Infrastructure services from the Users page for your account.
+You can manage users across the IBM Cloud platform and Infrastructure services from the Users page for your account.
 This utilizes the Identity & Access Management (IAM) interface.
-Using this interface, you have the ability to limit the access of Bluemix users to certain areas of your Bluemix footprint (spaces and organizations), as well as limiting the access and roles for a user based on a particular service.
+Using this interface, you have the ability to limit the access of IBM Cloud users to certain areas of your IBM Cloud footprint (spaces and organizations), as well as limiting the access and roles for a user based on a particular service.
 You can also create Service IDs, which will limit the scope and access of a particular service (or set of services).
 By creating and assigning keys for these users and services, you have the ability to limit access and visibility for both individual users aand services.
 By rotating your keys (deleting and recreating new keys) on a regular basis, you are able to keep your IBM Cloud infrastructure secure.

 #### References for Further Reading
 - [Introducing IBM Cloud IAM Service IDs and API Keys](https://www.ibm.com/blogs/bluemix/2017/10/introducing-ibm-cloud-iam-service-ids-api-keys/) - An introduction to some of the concepts and capabilities of IAM.